pixelgrade/customify/readme.txt

 = 1.2.0 =
 * Added: Compatibility with WordPress 4.4.0
-* Added: Presets can now set fonts and fonts weights
+* Added: Presets can now set fonts and font weights
+* Fixed: Now range fields can have `0` as default
 * Fixed: Font subsets style
 * Fixed: Fixed some PHP and javascript warnings
 * Updated: Font field style